Aggressive Ducks: Why drakes attack and how to permanently stop aggression

 It’s that simple.
 Leadership requires clarity, consistency, and communication.

 Often I hear the complaint, “But I don’t want to hurt him!”
-Well, he wants to hurt you!
-Some people only half-commit to it and try to kind of gently hold him down, like he’s made of wet cardboard.
+Some people only half-commit and try to kind of gently hold him down, like he’s made of wet cardboard.
 He isn’t.
 Hold him down good and tight.
 Put some force behind it.
 If you’ve pinned him multiple times and are not getting results, you’re probably not being insistent enough.

 Some people also try picking their drake up and carrying him around.
 I think the pinning is the best because it’s what another drake would do to him, but feel free to experiment.